Tom Blanchard: Professional career

-He was signed by the Saints one game into the 1974 season after the Saints waived their opening day punter Donnie Gibbs after Gibbs had fumbled a snap leading to the Saints to lose their first game of the season.
-With the Saints in 1974 he kicked a 71 yard punt, which was the longest punt in the NFL that season.
+After being released by the Giants, Blanchard was signed by the Saints one game into the 1974 season after the Saints waived their opening day punter Donnie Gibbs after he fumbled a snap leading to the Saints to lose their first game of the season.
+He established himself as one of the more dependable punters in the league, topping the list for the most punts by a Saints punter all-time.
+Blanchard was apart of the 1974 NFC All Pro 2nd team.
+Over his four seasons with New Orleans, he posted some of the best numbers of his career.
+He kicked a 71 yard punt in 1974, which was the longest of any punter that season.
 In 1975 he led the NFL with 3776 punting yards and in 1976 he led the NFL with 101 punts.
+In 1977 he threw a 3 yard, touchdown pass to Elois Grooms, a defensive end, on a fake field goal.
+In his 5 years with the Saints, he averaged 41.4 yards per punt, punted 447 times, and threw a passing touchdown.